 In most cases, bitter gourds are planted by seed directly on the farm.
 There is also the option of using saplings, but the cost of saplings is much higher.
 Therefore, most farmers (95%) prefer to propagate bitter gourds from seeds.
 In addition to being easier and faster, this is also more economical.
 Bitter Gourd cultivation requires 1.5 to 2 kg of seeds per acre.
 After soaking for an hour, the seeds are dried in the shade for 24 hours.
 They are then treated to prevent diseases and pest attacks and planted directly in the field.

 It is recommended to sow each seed at a distance of two feet apart.
 Between rows, the distance may range from 3-4 feet up to 7.5 feet.
 It depends on your personal preferences and needs.
-Having the right amount of space is crucial if you wish to fertilize the plants with a small tractor or move a large trolley for harvesting.
+The right amount of space is crucial to fertilize the plants with a small tractor or move a large trolley for harvesting.
 Make sure the rows are spaced appropriately so that the plants can move between each other.
 As soon as the seeds are sown, the field should be irrigated.

 Bitter Gourd Plant Support